barbazul/1kfa/mod_guide_campaigns.md

  * Take a thing and pay its (mortal?) price
  * Return to the surface, changed.

-In a One-Shot campaign, there are 4 potential *Good Bank* points the GM can earn.
+In a One-Shot campaign, there are 4 potential *Journey points* to earn.

 ## Chapter 1: Start in a place of normalcy / comfort

-The first point in your good bank is a "gimmie": If you can think of a way to start all of the players' characters in their place of normalcy or comfort, mark a point in your *Good Bank*.
-You *did* remember to follow the rules in the Character Creation and ask the players where their characters feel most at home, right?
+The first *Journey point* is a "gimmie": If you can think of a way to start all of the PCs in their place of normalcy or comfort, gain a *Journey point*.
+You *did* remember to follow the rules in the Character Creation chapter and ask the players about The Hearth, right?

 Give the players a chance to establish what normal is for their characters.
 This is an environment that they can manage.
 They know what to expect here,